temporalio/edu-101-python-code/exercises/farewell-workflow/README.md

 if you want to check your work, look at the completed example in the `solution` directory.

-## Part A: Write an Activity Function
+## Part A: Write an Activity Method
-The `translate.py` file contains a function (`greet_in_spanish`) that uses a microservice to get a customized greeting in Spanish.
-This file also contains a utility function (`call_service`) that the Activity uses to call the microservice.
+The `translate.py` file contains a method (`greet_in_spanish`) that uses a microservice to get a customized greeting in Spanish.
+This file also contains a utility method (`call_service`) that the Activity uses to call the microservice.

 1. Open the `translate.py` file (located in the `practice` subdirectory) in the editor
 2. Create a new Activity that will get a custom farewell message from the microservice.
-   1. Copy the `greet_in_spanish` function
+   1. Copy the `greet_in_spanish` method
-   2. Rename the new function (use any valid name you like)
+   2. Rename the new method (use any valid name you like)
-   3. Change `get-spanish-greeting` in this new function to `get-spanish-farewell`
+   3. Change `get-spanish-greeting` in this new method to `get-spanish-farewell`
    4. Save your changes to this file

-## Part B: Register the Activity Function
+## Part B: Register the Activity Method
 1. Open the `worker.py` file (located in the `practice` subdirectory) in the editor
-2. Modify the lines that registers your new Activity with the Worker (hint: you'll use the name you used for the new function in an earlier step).
+2. Modify the lines that registers your new Activity with the Worker (hint: you'll use the name you used for the new method in an earlier step).
 3. Save your changes to this file

 ## Part C: Modify the Workflow to Execute Your New Activity
 1. Open the `greeting.py` file (located in the `practice` subdirectory) in the editor
-2. Look for the TODO message, uncomment the lines below it, and then change those lines to execute the Activity function you created
+2. Look for the TODO message, uncomment the lines below it, and then change those lines to execute the Activity method you created
 3. Save your changes to this file